 - Genre: Memoir

-- Publication date: TBD (manuscript on submission starting Sept.2016)
+- Publication date: TBD (manuscript on submission starting Oct.2016)

-- Representation: Nan Thornton, Zachary Shuster Harmsworth Literary
+- Representation: Nan Thornton, Aevitas Creative Management (formerly Zachary Shuster Harmsworth Literary)

 Bunking with prostitutes, inadvertently flashing villagers, hitching rides with motorcycle cops, and sleeping on rooftops–Tro-tros and Potholes is truly a reading adventure, with the Internet playing a key role.
 At what other time in history could a solo explorer stay in almost instant touch with people around the world?
 During four months of traveling in West Africa, Laura Enridge thrilled friends and family with her vivid stories, often written in “stinky internet cafés with sticky keyboards.”
 Here, her unedited emails are mingled with detailed memoirs.
 Together they form a wonderful collection, written straight from the heart.

 “Like all good travel writing, the pages go beyond mere recollections and paint a picture of the greater forces that shape a country’s people.” -Jeri Walker